turnkeylinux-apps/tkldev/docs/advanced/building-packages-from-source.md

 version for each rebuild - and remembering to do it.

-To help out, our default buildroot includes our custom [autoversion][autoversion] tool.
+To help out, our default buildroot includes our custom [auto version][autoversion] tool.
 As the name suggests, it can generate a unique version for you; each time you rebuild a package.

-The requiremens for autoversion to generate a custom version are:
+The requirements for autoversion to generate a custom version are:
 - package source code must be in a git repo
 - changes must be committed
 - the must not be a changelog in the source debian directory